Study international business law or choose from four specialisms, taught in English by QMUL academics

-For 2015 entry there are a number of research studentships available at Queen Mary to support talented and ambitious new researchers.
-These include:
+For 2016 entry there will be a number of research studentships available at Queen Mary to support talented and ambitious new researchers.
+These will include:

-- Queen Mary Postgraduate Research Studentships – these are open to UK, EU and international students.
-They cover tuition fees and a maintenance allowance of £16,057 per year.
+- Queen Mary Postgraduate Research Studentships – open to UK, EU and international students.

 - Studentships funded through the doctoral training partnerships with the UK research councils, including Medical Research Council (MRC) funded studentships.
 Generally available to UK and EU students only.